BSc (Hons) Health and Social Science

 What is the BSc (Hons) Health and Social Science Degree?

 BSc (Hons) Health and Social Science Degree offers an excellent opportunity to tailor your learning experience to meet personal, academic and career goals.
-Graduates will be equipped with valuable practical experience, special skills for work training, and an increased potential for employment.
+Graduates will be equipped with valuable practical experience, special work-related skills training, and an increased potential for employment.

 The interdisciplinary programme draws on diverse academic disciplines such as public policy, psychology, criminology, communication studies, public health, economics, exercise science, human performance, linguistics, political science, psychology and sociology.
 You will gain a critical comprehension of health and social care policy, theory and practice together with an understanding of how complex groups and societies function interact and change.